 After taking the free bus to Kokura Station, I boarded a rapid train to Hakata Station (about a 1-hour journey) to begin my Kyushu adventure.

-*** Please read the requirements carefully Copyright & Collaboration before copying or quoting blog content and images.
+*** Please read carefully the Copyright & Collaboration requirements before copying or quoting the content and images of the Blog.
 Thank you.